 Today is your final day of hiking, trekking back towards Lake Geneva.
 It's an early start as you make your way down and then across the balcony route.
 We will get our final views of Bouquetin, Chamois, Marmotte and even Bearded Vulture.
 After a stop at Cabane Torche, we take in the small peak of Coix de Javerne before descending to our pick up at the road and a chance to buy locally made cheese.
 From here you are dropped back at Aigle where you can get a train to Geneva or extend your trip to Montreux or another adventure.

 You'll need to be able to hike for up to 8 hours per day, with your rucksack on your back.
-This trip is a good, first multi-day hike for those with an average to a good level of fitness.
+This trip is our most demanding trekk for those with a good level of fitness. who are experienced hillwalkers or have been on one of our other trips.
 You will be walking on rough paths, up and down.
 Therefore we recommend plenty of walking away from towns, in the country or mountains.
 If you have done mountain walks before you'll be fine.
 If you haven't, take a trip before you commit to a 4-day trip.
+This trip is considered more challenging than the Tour Du Mont Blanc.
+The Matterhorn Highlights trip is our "easiest" 4-day trip - although a challenge in the mountains.
+Most people on this trip will already have completed a trip with AlpsAdventures.

 We stay in 3 different mountain huts.
 The accommodation is dormitory-style with a nice communal area for socialising in each.
+It is pretty basic and part of the adventure.
 There is no wifi.
-Some have warm showers, some have warm showers after we have lit the fire!
+Some have warm showers, some don't.
 Sometimes if there is a lack of water we can't have showers but on those days we will try to swim in a lake!
+This is a real mountain experience.
 We can expect other small groups in the huts on some of the more popular dates but on many occasions we will be on our own.

 The average height is 2000m - below the altitude where altitude sickness becomes an issue.

 Due to the distances and ascents covered on this trip, it is geared towards adults.
 Therefore the minimum age for this trek is 18 years.
 However, those aged 16-18 years are welcome to attend in the company of a responsible adult.
-If you wish for someone younger to join the trip then please get in touch.
-We will deal with these requests on a case-by-case basis.
+Remember that this is our most demanding trip for experienced walkers though.

 All trips on Skyhook are run by small, hand-picked local guiding companies.
 For this trip your guides run AlpsAdventures, based in Collombey Muraz.